thorchain/Resources/Whitepapers/Flash-Network/whitepaper-en.md

 V0.1 July 2018

 ### Abstract
 >The Flash Network is a Layer 2 payment channel network on THORChain, allowing instant trades across all tokens and liquidity pools.
 Liquidity hubs anchor to price feeds and an economic model ensures always-on liquidity and high reliability of payment channels.
-Bridges with other Layer 2 networks such as Lightning, Raiden and Celer allow for instant exchange of any connected asset.
-Support for off chain trading mechanisms allow for fully featured decentralized exchanges.
+Bridges with other Layer 2 networks such as Lightning, Raiden and Bolt allow for instant exchange of any connected asset.

 ### Document Set
 The following whitepapers should be read in conjunction: